hekmon/tpcontrol/README.md

 ## Simple throughput manager

 For the first example, let's keep it simple : we want a scheduler for 5 requests per second.
 And that's it.
-No cache, no burst no priority.
+No cache, no burst and no priority stuff.

-Instanciating this scheduler should look like this :
+Instanciating this scheduler would look like this :
 ```go
 scheduler, err := tpcontrol.New(5, 1, 1, 0)
 if err != nil {